 You are here

 How to write a winning resume that will land you a job interview

-Matched to the job description
+Mirror the job description

-Focused on achievements
+Focus on your achievements